lassodatasystems/LassoMailParserBundle/README.md

     $content = $parser->getPrimaryContent($glue);

-Now all html parts will be concatenated with '<hr />' tags, and all text parts will be concatenated with newlines and '===='.
+Now all html parts will be concatenated with hr-tags, and all text parts will be concatenated with newlines and '===='.